 2. Infrared Saunas Relieve Pain

-Infrared saunas have been used to treat chronic pain.7 In a 2009 study in Clinical Rheumatology, infrared sauna therapy helped patients with rheumatoid arthritis
+Infrared saunas have been used to treat chronic pain.7 In a 2009 study in Clinical Rheumatology, infrared sauna therapy helped patients with rheumatoid arthritis and even decreased their levels of fatigue.
+Most importantly, infrared saunas didn’t cause any adverse side effects.8

 3. Infrared Saunas Increase Antioxidant Activity